Wireless-Innovation-Forum/Spectrum-Access-System/src/harness/reference_models/iap/README.md

 ## Test Data

+To test the
+    `iap.performIapForGwpz(),
+     iap.performIapForPpa(),
+     iap.performIapForFssCochannel,
+     iap.performIapForFssBlocking,
+     iap.performIapForEsc`
-To test the `iap.performIAP()` routine for a GWPZ, PPA, FSS and ESC incumbent types, one can use the example given in the `iap_example.py` file along with the test data stored in the `\test_data` sub-folder.
+routine for a GWPZ, PPA, FSS and ESC incumbent types respectively, one can use the example given in the `iap_example.py` file along with the test data stored in the `\test_data` sub-folder.
 To run the example, use the command `python iap_example.py`.